RSS

-Pioneer SE-M10R DJ Headphones English
+Pioneer SE-M10R DJ Headphones

-Submitted by Lead Flag on 24-04-2005 @ 12:04 (14.309 views)
+Submitted by Lead Flag on 24-04-2005 12:04

-Pioneer DJ Product
+Pioneer DJ - Headphones Overview

 The SE-M10R is best compared to the Pioneer HDJ-1000.
-The SEM10R is not even designed by the ProDJ department of Pioneer.
-The engineers from the Home Audio department get all the credits.
+The SEM10R is not even designed by the ProDJ department of Pioneer, the engineers from the Home Audio department get all the credits.

-Pioneer SE-M10R Product Image
+Pioneer SE-M10R Product image

 Specifications